Examples

 it to bounce when colliding with another object.

-The model is per default stored in the folder $HOME/.pcg/models/pcg_bouncy_ball
+The model is per default stored in the folder $HOME/.pcg/models/pcg_bouncy_ball, including model.config and model.sdf files.

 To find out more about how to run the Jinja processor from script, run